AshaarDev/AlphaFinance/README.md

+# AlphaFinance

+AlphaFinance is a full-stack web application that simulates stock price predictions for the next day.
+It utilizes scikit-learn for linear regression and pandas for data manipulation.
+The frontend is built with React.js, while the backend combines Python Flask for machine learning models and Node.js for API handling and user management.

+---

+## App Overview

+### Current Functionality:
+- Predicts the next day's stock price using a linear regression model from scikit-learn.
+- Fetches real-time stock data using yFinance.
+- Displays results in an interactive grid and chart format.
+- Allows users to upload CSV files for custom stock data analysis.
+- Provides the latest financial news.
+- User authentication via Google OAuth.

+### Tech Stack:
+- **Frontend**: React.js (Vite) with ag-grid for data visualization and Bootstrap for styling.
+- **Backend**: Python Flask (for predictions) and Node.js Express (for API handling).
+- **Machine Learning**: scikit-learn for linear regression.
+- **Data Handling**: pandas for data manipulation and yFinance for stock data.

+---

+## Future Goals

+### Financial Trackers:
+- Track expenses, set budgets, and monitor income trends over time.
+- Add personal finance analysis to help users meet their financial goals.

+### CRUD Functionality:
+- Allow users to create, update, and delete reminders for important financial events.
+- Add support for managing and tracking personal investments and savings goals.

+### Interactive Financial Tools:
+- Integrate more machine learning models for better stock prediction accuracy.
+- Provide deeper market insights, performance analysis, and real-time notifications.

+---

 # AlphaFinance Installation Guide

 This guide will walk you through the steps to set up and run the AlphaFinance project on your local machine.